 - 8 rib lamb chops, up to 3/4-inch thick

 - Mint or cilantro leaves for garnish (optional)

 - Make the cilantro honey marinade and sauce

 - 1. In a food processor fitted with the metal blade, combine the ginger, mint, cilantro, honey, vinegar, oil, salt, and pepper and process until completely blended and smooth.
 Taste and adjust the seasoning accordingly.

-- 2. Place the lamb chops in a resealable plastic bag and pour in 1/4 cup of the marinade and sauce.
+- 2. Place the lamb chops in a resealable plastic bag and pour in 1/4 cup marinade and sauce.
 Turn the lamb in the bag to coat it evenly.
 Close the bag and refrigerate it for at least 30 minutes or up to 4 hours, turning it once or twice.
-Cover and refrigerate the remaining unused marinade and sauce.
+Cover and refrigerate the remaining unused marinade and sauce separately.

 - Grill the lamb chops

 - 3. Prepare a grill or an oiled grill pan over medium-high heat.
 Transfer the lamb to the grill or the grill pan, discarding the used marinade.
 Cook the lamb for 5 to 7 minutes per side for medium-rare, depending on the thickness.
 Transfer the lamb to a cutting board and let rest for a few minutes.